Brewer219/osticket-prereqs/README.md

 </details>
 <img width="321" height="467" alt="Heidi session type &#39;root&#39; for Password field to as well which was set up in mysql 5 5 62 and click &#39;Open&#39;" src="https://github.com/user-attachments/assets/6db4c306-5067-41fc-a32d-df8746903f45" />

-# 10. I then created a database for 'osTicket' by right-clicking 'unnarmed' dolphin icon and then selecting 'create new', the selecting 'database' and a
+# 10. After I typed password the i clicked the 'OPEN' and now look at image below:

 <details><summary>See screenshot 10</summary>